-CROW: (Caws) Look at Boxer- Boxer the mighty horse.
+CROW : Look at Boxer- Boxer the mighty horse.
 Once he ploughed and worked under a human whip.
 Now he works twice as hard under the power of his own passion, his own spirit, his own belief in world fee from human tyrants, a world of free animals who work for themselves.
+Boxer the hero of animal Labour !

-BOXER: (Working/ploughing) I must work harder I must work harder!
+BOXER : I must work harder I must work harder!